-Interfaith Peace-Builders Commitment to Safety
+Interfaith Peace-Builders Commitment to Safe and Secure Delegations

-is something that we take seriously.
+is something that we take very seriously

-• We will continually monitor events and assess the prospects for a safe delegation.
-We will continue to be in conversation with our Israeli and Palestinian contacts to make sure it is safe to go.
+• We continually monitor events and assess the prospects for a safe delegation.
+We continue to be in conversation with our Israeli and Palestinian contacts to make sure it is safe to go.

 • In addition to two delegation leaders, both of whom have significant experience in the region, our delegations always have a professional Palestinian guide and driver (who are fluent in Arabic and Hebrew).